7 Ways to Avoid Meltdowns

 My guess is that the mom read in some Parenting for Parents Who Don’t Have Time to Parent Guide, to avoid saying anything negative to your child, like “Don’t hang off daddy’s shirt,” and instead number the don’ts and refer to the number of the don’t, rather than the don’t.
 (I remember reading in a child psychology book, “…when you say to a child, “don’t kick, he doesn’t hear the word don’t and just hears the word kick.”)
 That might be the case with a two-year-old, but certainly not a six-year-old.

 Whatever rule # seven was, Jason obviously hadn’t practiced it enough to use it while waiting in line.
-At 4_Avoid_useless_directivesthe age of six, he would have minded it if it had been enforced.
+At the age of six, he would have minded it if it had been enforced.
 But it takes consistency at home to teach your children what you expect and how you expect them to behave.
 Rule # seven is not going to work in public if it’s not enforced at home.
 The House Fairy can help too.
 In the Manners and Good Behavior program, the House Fairy tells her Snuggle Bunnies all the basics of good behavior and manners,

 5. Tricks will backfire in the long run